The Montero Family Serving college students in Japan with Cru

 We both grew up in South Florida and met in Cru as transfer students at the University of North Florida in Jacksonville.
 Through Cru, we experienced a life-changing relationship with Jesus, grew exponentially in our faith, experienced genuine Christian community, and learned how to share our faith and disciple others.

 We were married in August of 2016 and Andy joined Cru staff part-time in Jacksonville.
 In 2018, we were both called to Cru as full-time staff and I joined that summer.
-Our daughter Lily was born in 2018 and our son Logan, in 2020.
+Our daughter Lily was born in 2018, our son Logan in 2020, and our younger daughter Juniper in 2025.
 It has been a joy doing ministry with them, too!

 Cru is a caring community passionate about connecting people to Jesus Christ